traefik/traefik/docs/content/middlewares/http/compress.md

 `includedContentTypes` specifies a list of content types to compare the `Content-Type` header of the responses before compressing.

-Only the responses with content types defined in `includedContentTypes` are compressed.
+The responses with content types defined in `includedContentTypes` are compressed.
 If a response's MIME type matches one of the types in this list, it will be compressed, while all other responses will not be compressed.

 Content types are compared in a case-insensitive, whitespace-ignored manner.

-!!! info "Note"
+!!! info

-    This option is mutually exclusive with `excludedContentTypes`.
-Please choose either `excludedContentTypes` or `includedContentTypes`, but not both.
+    The `excludedContentTypes` and `includedContentTypes` options are mutually exclusive.

 ```yaml tab="Docker & Swarm"
 labels:
   - "traefik.http.middlewares.test-compress.compress.includedcontenttypes=application/json,text/html,text/plain"
 ```

 ```yaml tab="Kubernetes"